open-telemetry/semantic-conventions/docs/gen-ai/gen-ai-metrics.md

 **[1]:** If one of the predefined values applies, but specific system uses a different name it's RECOMMENDED to document it in the semantic conventions for specific GenAI system and use system-specific name in the instrumentation.
 If a different name is not documented, instrumentation libraries SHOULD use applicable predefined value.

+**[2]:** The `gen_ai.system` describes a family of GenAI models with specific model identified by `gen_ai.request.model` and `gen_ai.response.model` attributes.

-**[2]:** The actual GenAI product may differ from the one identified by the client.
+The actual GenAI product may differ from the one identified by the client.
 For example, when using OpenAI client libraries to communicate with Mistral, the `gen_ai.system` is set to `openai` based on the instrumentation's best knowledge.

 For custom model, a custom friendly name SHOULD be used.
 If none of these options apply, the `gen_ai.system` SHOULD be set to `_OTHER`.

 **[3]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.